 We want to be open to the leading of the Holy Spirit in reaching out to the world and one another in the love of Christ.
 So we are open to trying new things and to working individually with members of the church to help them fulfill God's call on their lives for service to him.
 Similarly, we desire to help members of the church discover and use their spiritual gifts.
 We have listed our regular outreach efforts below.
 Please contact us if you have any questions or want additional information.

 We are very committed to spreading the gospel of Christ in our own area and unto the ends of the earth.
 In the Great Commission (Matthew 28:18-20) our Lord Jesus Christ commissioned us to make disciples of all the nations.
 This is our mission.
 Therefore, missions play an important part in the life of our church.
-We give a substantial portion of our finances to the spread of the gospel through supporting five missionary families (two are with Cru; two are with Youth With A Mission; and one is with One Challenge), who we also pray for regularly along with another missionary family that serves in the Middle east with Frontiers missions agency.
+We give a substantial portion of our finances to the spread of the gospel through supporting a number of missionaries (three are with Cru; four are with Youth With A Mission; and two are with One Challenge), whom we also pray for regularly along with another missionary family that serves in the Middle east with Frontiers missions agency.
 In addition, we take various other opportunities to support the spread of the gospel and to help the needy as we are so lead.

 Cru Summer Mission